 Accidents can happen anywhere, including the workplace.
 Workers’ compensation laws exist to protect injured workers and their employers from the sometimes-astronomical costs of accidents.
 Unfortunately, it isn’t always easy to obtain the compensation you deserve.
 You may assume your employer’s insurance policy will cover your medical expenses and lost wages.
 However, that isn’t the case 100% of the time.

 If you have suffered injuries from an accident at work, you are not alone.
 If your employer or their insurer isn’t cooperating, and they are making it difficult for you to collect your workers’ compensation benefits, know that you have rights and legal options.
-Ali Awad, the “CEO lawyer,” understands the best approach to seeking the compensation you need during these tough times in your life.
+Ali Awad, the “CEO lawyer,” understands the most strategic approach to seeking the compensation you need during these tough times in your life.
 Filing an injury claim is not something any of us want to go through, but when it happens, you want someone savvy and focused on the numbers on your side to help you process your claim and appeal any denials.
 When you work with an attorney, you have a better chance of collecting the benefits you deserve.

 Our injury and accident attorneys are well-versed in Georgia workers’ compensation laws.
 If you have been injured on the job and are looking for legal guidance, we are prepared to help.
 Contact us online now or call (470) 323-8779 to schedule a free, no-obligation case review to discuss your rights and legal options.